NEU-GradStudents/class-exercise-2-srinjoychakravarty/README.md

 <br/>

-6. Select your android emulator form the dropdown box and power it on and then click the green play button to autocompile and render to Android
+6. Select your android emulator form the dropdown box and power it on and then click the green play button to auto compile and render to Android
 <br/>
 <br/>